snakemake/snakemake/docs/project_info/contributing.rst

 To create a Pull Request you need to do these steps:

-1. Create a Bitbucket account.
+1. Create a Github account.
-2. Fork the repository (see the left sidebar on the main Bitbucket Snakemake page).
+2. Fork the repository.
-3. Clone your fork (go to your copy of the repository at :code:`https://bitbucket.org/<your_username>/snakemake` and click clone.
-This gives you the command you need to paste into your shell).
+3. Clone your fork locally.
-4. Go to the snakemake folder with :code:`cd snakemake`.
+4. Go to the created snakemake folder with :code:`cd snakemake`.
 5. Create a new branch with :code:`git checkout -b <descriptive_branch_name>`.
 6. Make your changes to the code or documentation.
 7. Run :code:`git add .` to add all the changed files to the commit (to see what files will be added you can run :code:`git add . --dry-run`).
 8. To commit the added files use :code:`git commit`.
 (This will open a command line editor to write a commit message.
 These should have a descriptive 80 line header, followed by an empty line, and then a description of what you did and why.
 To use your command line text editor of choice use (for example) :code:`export GIT_EDITOR=vim` before running :code:`git commit`).
-9. Now you can push your changes to your Bitbucket copy of Snakemake by running :code:`git push origin <descriptive_branch_name>`.
+9. Now you can push your changes to your Github copy of Snakemake by running :code:`git push origin <descriptive_branch_name>`.
-10. If you now go to the webpage for your Bitbucket copy of Snakemake you should see a link in the sidebar called "Create Pull Request".
+10. If you now go to the webpage for your Github copy of Snakemake you should see a link in the sidebar called "Create Pull Request".
 11. Now you need to choose your PR from the menu and click the "Create pull request" button.
 Be sure to change the pull request target branch to <descriptive_branch_name>!

 If you want to create more pull requests, first run :code:`git checkout master` and then start at step 5. with a new branch name.